-The major in Social Studies is designed for students seeking teacher certification in secondary, middle school, or elementary education.
+The major in social studies is designed for students seeking teacher certification in secondary schools.

-Students seeking teacher certification also complete the professional program offered by the College of Education.
-Students seeking elementary teaching certification also complete a minor in elementary teaching.
-The major meets State of Michigan content standards for teacher preparation in Social Studies.
+Students seeking teacher certification also complete the professional program offered by the College of Education and Community Innovation.
+The major meets State of Michigan content standards for teacher preparation in social studies.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.

-All Social Studies majors complete the core courses.
-Students also complete courses in Social Studies teaching strategies.
-Students seeking secondary teaching certification also complete additional coursework.
+All social studies majors complete the core courses.
+Students also complete courses in social studies teaching strategies.
 The major includes credit hours in:

 Visit the Admissions website for undergraduate requirements.